LGO44/wiserLightsShutters/Document.md

-# wiserLightsShutters
+#wiserLightsShutters
   Developpment of lights and shutters for the wiserHomeAssistantPlatform

 Developped by LGO44
-based on
-climate.py for light.py and cover.py
+based on  the wiserHomeAssistantPlatform climate.py for light.py and cover.py

-## v3.0 New Features

-- heatingactuators:
-    I have alos added to sensor for the energy management in the sensor.py
+For the heatingactuators, I have alos added two sensors for the energy management in the sensor.py

-- lights and shutters:
 For light and shutters I can use all the attributes provided by the wiserHeatAPIv2.

-Some attributes are not provided by this API:

-### in the file light.py from the wiserHeatAPIv2 I propose to add the properties:
+Some attributes are not provided by this API: in the file light.py from the wiserHeatAPIv2 I propose to add the properties:

 @Property
 def schedule_id(self):